Imaginary Creatures workshops

 A workshop designed to stimulate children’s imagination while acquiring skills in fine art, film making, animation and creative writing.

-Imaginary Creatures was commissioned by Canonbury Primary School as part of the Creative Schools Brokerage for London schools and was supported by the London Borough of Islington.
+Imaginary Creatures was initially commissioned by Canonbury Primary School as part of the Creative Schools Brokerage for London schools and was supported by the London Borough of Islington.
 The workshop was delivered to two classes of 30 pupils from Year 6.
 Digital artists Valentina Floris and Ben Foot from SDNA, in collaboration with fine artist Noel Basualdo, creative writer Clare Moloney, and theatre director Laura Keefe, supported pupils in conceiving and creating an audio-visual installation featuring imaginary creatures.

 Since then we run it as a full workshop at the Sacred Heart Primary School and the Bridge Secondary School and as a drop in at Brighton Museum and Art Gallery and Brighton Digital Festival.

 The full workshop is divided into three sessions and preferably takes place over three days.
 In the first session participants are asked to invent their own imaginary creature and create a collage using printed images of art objects and artefacts.
 In the second session they focus on structuring simple narratives and then collaborate in groups to generate and write their own story about their creature.
 The groups rehearse and perform their stories with the theatre director, which are then recorded and used as a soundscape for the final film.
 In the final session they learn how to animate the creatures, using stop-frame animation and motion graphic software.
 At the end of the project participants are invited to attend an exhibition displaying the collages, animations, creative writing and soundscapes they created.